10-OASIS-01/minrl/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+在Acknowledgments部分加入对Shiyu Zhao老师的感谢时，你可以这样写：

+---

+## ✨ Acknowledgments

+- Inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl) and [RLCode](https://github.com/rlcode/reinforcement-learning)
+-
+- Special thanks to Professor Shiyu Zhao for his insightful course on the "Mathematical Foundations of Reinforcement Learning," which provided a solid foundation for my understanding of reinforcement learning.
+The course materials, including the textbook, PPTs, and code, can be found on his [GitHub repository](https://github.com/MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning), and the English [lecture videos](https://www.youtube.com/playlist?list=PLEhdbSEZZbDaFWPX4gehhwB9vJZJ1DNm8) and Chinese [lecture videos](https://space.bilibili.com/2044042934/lists/748665?type=season) are available online.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ✨ Acknowledgments

-- Inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl) and [RLCode](https://github.com/rlcode/reinforcement-learning)

-Certainly!
-Here's the updated **Contact** section with an added email address:

 ## 🔗 Contact